TainanReis/WebChat/README.md

 ##TODO (not organized):
  - Add support for nicknames
  - Add “{user} is typing” functionality
+ - Allow groups
- -Show something when everybody received a message and something different when not everyone received the message
+ - Show something when everybody received a message and something different when not everyone received the message (I'll implement this when I create groups)
  - Show who’s online
  - Add file transfer support
  - Hyperlinks